AnmolVerma7/NutriAI/README.md

 # NutriAI

 NutriAI is an AI-powered nutrition tracking application designed to simplify meal logging and health monitoring.
-It leverages Next.js 16, Supabase for authentication and data storage, and the API Ninjas Nutrition API for natural language food processing.
+It leverages Next.js 16, Supabase for authentication and data storage, and the FatSecret Platform API for robust food data.

 ## Prerequisites